About UNDP in Uzbekistan

 Who are the decision makers?

 The UN Resident Coordinator Stefan Priesner who heads the UN System in Uzbekistan is also the UNDP Resident Representative, while Farid Garakhanov is the UNDP Deputy Resident Representative.
-There are three programme units in the Country Office, including Environment & Energy, Governance and Economic Governance, each headed by a Programme Analyst.
+There are two programme clusters in the Country Office, including Good Governance, Policy and Communications & Sustainable Development clusters.

-UNDP works in partnership with the Government of Uzbekistan and associated line ministries, as well as a number of national NGOs and civil society organisations.
-UNDP operates within the Uzbekistan Country Programme for 2010-2015, which is approved by the Government of Uzbekistan.
+UNDP works in partnership with the Government of Uzbekistan and associated line ministries, as well as a number of national NGOs and civil society organizations.
+UNDP operates within the Uzbekistan Country Programme Document for 2016-2020, which is approved by Government of Uzbekistan.